alephium/voting-tutorial/docs/Voting Application on Alephium.md

 Finally, write the transaction hash of the previous contract deployment in web page input.
 Click on the button `Show contract state`.
 A dialog with the contract state should open.

 *Note: Arrays in Fi-Lang are currently syntactic sugar over single variables.
-The Alephium VM compiler will replace the array `voters:Array[Address, n]` of the contract by variables `voters-1:Address` , `voters-2:Address` ... `voters-n:Address`.
+The compiler will replace the array `voters:Array[Address, n]` of the contract by variables `voters-1:Address` , `voters-2:Address` ... `voters-n:Address`.
 Hence when fetching the state, the node will not return an array of addresses for the voters but distinct `Address` variables.
 This explains why we need to `slice` on the end of the list `state.fields` to construct a list of addresses.*

 ## Token allocation

 Now is time to allocate tokens to voters.
 In `util/voting.tsx`, add the function to generate the `TxScript`.
-Note that the contract code must be inlined.
+Note that the contract code must be inlined after the script.

 ```tsx
 export function allocateTokenScript(contractRef: ContractRef, nVoters: number): string {